Let’s start with some basics. First Blood was your first novel, right?

 How do you feel about the other Rambo films?

-I wasn’t involved with them, so I can speak objectively.
-I had a lot of fun with Rambo (First Blood Part II).
+I wasn’t involved with them, so I think I can speak objectively.
+I enjoyed Rambo (First Blood Part II).
 It’s a cross between a Western and a Tarzan movie.
 The fight in the helicopter is like a fight on a stagecoach.
 The arrows with the grenades on them.
 The wall of mud that Rambo steps out of, magically appearing.
 It all makes me smile.
 I met an instructor from Fort Bragg who said that he and his unit went to see the second movie and couldn’t stop laughing when Rambo shoots a rocket launcher through the shattered windscreen of his downed helicopter.
 The POWs Rambo rescued are in the back, and in real life, the back blast from the rocket would have killed them all.
 But the movie wasn’t meant to be realistic, and despite the errors, the Fort Bragg instructor said that he and his team loved it.
 Thanks to director George Cosmatos, it has wonderful energy.

 What about Rambo III?

 I wrote novelizations for the second and third films, which means that I saw all the drafts of the scripts.
-Rambo III’s early versions featured a middle-aged female French doctor, taking care of Afghan children injured or orphaned in the war with the Soviets.
+Rambo III’s early versions featured a middle-aged Dutch female doctor, taking care of Afghan children injured or orphaned in the war with the Soviets.
 After Rambo rescues his mentor, Colonel Trautman, from the Soviets, the two join forces with the doctor and the children, helping them to get to safety.
 It was an emotional story that put soul into the action.
 In the final draft, all of that was gone.
 The story was reduced to: Trautman is captured; Rambo tries to rescue him and fails; Rambo tries to rescue him and succeeds.
 The repetition of rescue attempts hurts the film’s structure.
 The day Rambo III opened in theaters, the Soviets pulled out of Afghanistan.
 I guess they heard he was coming.

 And the fourth Rambo film?

 Some people think that the first film is called Rambo.
 But it’s not.
 It has the same title as my novel, First Blood.
-The fourth film is called RAMBO, though, which must confuse a lot of people.
+The fourth film is called Rambo, though, which must confuse a lot of people.
 Sly phoned me before making the movie and said that in retrospect he didn’t care for the second and third films because they glorified the violence.
 He said he wanted to go back to the tone of my novel.
 This time around, the character is the way I imagined—angry and burned-out.
 There’s a scene in which Rambo forges a knife and talks to himself, basically admitting that he hates himself because all he knows is how to kill.
 He spends a lot of time in the rain as if trying to cleanse his soul.
 At the start, he gathers cobras in the jungle, and he’s comfortable with them because he knows he has nothing to fear from another creature of death.
 The most telling line of dialogue is, “I didn’t kill for my country.
 I killed for myself.
 And for that, I don’t believe God can forgive me.”

 In a way, there’s a fifth film.

 Yes, a small British film called Son of Rambow.
 The misspelling is deliberate.
 It’s set in England in the 1980s.
 Two kids from unhappy homes decide to distract themselves by making their version of a Rambo film.
 They dress up as Rambo and Colonel Trautman.
-It’s a tender, charming story that features scenes from some of the actual movies.
+It’s a tender, charming story that features scenes from some of the other movies.

 You mentioned writing novelizations for Rambo (First Blood Part II) and Rambo III.
 Some people might not be familiar with the word.